 If you practice chair yoga with other a group of colleagues or people in your community it can help you form new social bonds and connections with people.

 After hearing these ten benefits of practicing chair yoga, you might now be wondering how can you get started?

-If you’re looking for a guided short chair yoga sequence to do at home, you can create your own chair yoga break at home with Irene’s 15-minute chair yoga sequence video.
+If you’re looking for a guided short chair yoga sequence to do at home, you can create your own chair yoga break by practicing along with my 15-minute chair yoga sequence on YouTube.

-Do you have less than 15 minutes to practice?
-Why not start at the beginning of the video and just practice along for the first 5 or 10 minutes.
+If you’ve got less than 15 minutes to practice you could still start at the beginning of the video and just practice along for the first 5 or 10 minutes.

 Remembering that any time that you take to invest in your health and wellbeing will have a long-term positive impact.